Exploring the limits of no backward in time signalling: Two-time quantum states

 A detailed proof of this result is given in Appendix~\ref{ap:two-time}, using a formalism developed specifically for analysing pre- and post-selected situations.
 However, we sketch the key ideas below.

-We first consider the most general pre- and post selected quantum states for a single party that satisfy NBTS.
+We first consider the most general pre- and post-selected quantum states for a single party that satisfy NBTS.
 Consider that you prepare an arbitrary quantum state of a system and ancilla, and pass the system into Alice's lab.
 Alice then performs a quantum measurement, obtaining output $a$, followed by a transformation labelled by $x$.
 Finally, she outputs the resulting system, and you perform a post-selected measurement on the system and ancilla.
 We can characterise the entire procedure outside Alice's lab by a two-time state on her input and output spaces.
 We will say that this state satisfies NBTS if $ p(a|x)=p(a)$ for all choices of measurement and transformation by Alice.

-By considering a sufficiently large set of measurements and transformations\footnote{in particular, destructive measurements in a selection of bases, followed by preparation of the $\ket{0}$ state, and a range of unitary transformations}, we show in Appendix~\ref{ap:two-time} that a single party two-time state satisfies NBTS if and only if it corresponds to a case without post-selection, or with trivial post-selection (i.e. post-selection on an ancilla for which the probability of success is independent of Alice's operations).
+By considering a sufficiently large set of measurements and transformations\footnote{in particular, destructive measurements in a selection of bases, followed by preparation of the $\ket{0}$ state, and a range of unitary transformations}, we show in Appendix~\ref{ap:two-time} that a single party two-time state satisfies NBTS if and only if it corresponds to a case without post-selection, or with trivial post-selection.

-In the case of two parties, the NBTS conditions state that when we sum over Bob's output $b$, Alice's marginal probability distribution (which may in general depend on $y$) must satisfy the single-party NBTS conditions.
+In the case of two parties, the NBTS conditions state that when we sum over Bob's output $b$, then Alice's marginal probability distribution (which may in general depend on $y$) must satisfy the single-party NBTS conditions.
 Given the above result, it follows that from Alice's perspective there must either be no post-selection, or a trivial post-selection (where the probability of success is independent of $x$).
 Following the same argument with the parties reversed, we can show that the probability of a successful post-selection must also be independent of $y$.
 Hence, the probability of a successful post-selection must be independent of both $x$ and $y$.
 This is sufficient to imply that the situation can be represented by a linear two-time state.
 To prove the converse, that any linear two-time state satisfies NBTS, we can use the theorem from \cite{Silva2017}.